Consumer Trends in Mobile Phone Upgrade Cycle

 The Contributing FactorsDepreciating Values of Mobile Devices

-Looking at the Apple device release in the same year, on a depreciation percentage basis, the Galaxy S10 range lost more in the first month as the iPhone XS/XR range did in 9 months.
+Depreciation of device value is likely a key contributor to consumers hanging on longer to their phones.
 For consumers who rely on trading in their old device when they upgrade, the loss in value may be prohibitive to them trading in for a new device that are likely more expensive than their current one.

 Increasing Prices Not Aligned with Perceived Increase in Technology